 Maintaining an ideal body weight is very important because a body that is too fat or thin can interfere with the menstrual cycle.
 If you suspect that weight problems are the cause of your irregular periods, it is highly recommended to consult your doctor for safe and effective recommendations for gaining or losing weight.

-- Consume More Vitamin D and B
+- Consuming More Vitamin D and B

 Vitamin D deficiency can cause irregular menstruation.
 Therefore, it is recommended to take vitamin D supplements every day to maintain hormonal balance and prevent menstrual disorders.
 In addition, vitamin B supplements can also help reduce symptoms of premenstrual syndrome (PMS) and menstrual pain.